 — Increased employability

-The community groups we will work with include sufferers of conditions such as MS and chronic pain, young parents, elderly people at risk of experiencing isolation and loneliness, and people who are homeless or at risk of homelessness.
-Literature Wales will also provide training as part of the project which will equip a new pool of writers with the skills and knowledge needed to lead literary activities in community settings.
+The community groups worked with included sufferers of conditions such as MS and chronic pain, young parents, elderly people at risk of experiencing isolation and loneliness, and people who are homeless or at risk of homelessness.
+Literature Wales also provided training as part of the project which equipped a new pool of writers with the skills and knowledge needed to lead literary activities in community settings.